T0nyX1ang/phase-10/README.md

 - can be played by two person

 ## will be updated later
-- phase 10 - round 3 - 7
-- speed up the procedure(long term)
+- speed up the procedure (long term)
-- get better for set, run and color phase in one ultimate (or 3) function(s)
+- get better for set, run and color phase in one ultimate (or 3) function(s) and shorten the codes length
+- adjust some of the orders to make it better for people to use
+- design a GUI when available (long term)
 - other exceptions